 Welcome!
 You are watching U.S. Fish and Wildlife Service's Condor Webcam (below), one of the first two webcams to stream live video of California condors nesting in the wild.
 The nestcam shown below was installed last spring and will be broadcast again this year so we might be able to watch a chick hatch in the wild in real time.
 The camera is live-streaming from near the Hopper Mountain National Wildlife Refuge (NWR) in southern California.
 Another live streaming webcam managed by the Ventana Wildlife Society will broadcast from a remote area of Big Sur along the central California coast.

-of the first webcam to stream live video of wild condors nesting and
+one of the first webcam to stream live video of wild condors

-hatching a chick.
-This camera was made possible through the financial
+nesting and hatching a chick.
+This camera was made possible

-Conservation Fund, and Friends of California Condors Wild and Free.
+Friends of California Condors Wild and Free.
+Open in YouTube

 These cameras are tools allowing the viewer to see through the eyes of the team trying to save endangered condors in the wild.